course-dprep/team-project-spring-2025-team-9/README.md

 ## Running Instructions
 For this workflow to properly work, the following steps should be followed:
-_Please note that step 2 takes a lot of time and storage.
-This step creates the final data set used for this project and can be skipped since the final data set will also be directly loaded in step 3._
+_Please note that step 2 and 3 take a lot of time and storage.
+Thses steps create the final data set used for this project and can be skipped since the final data set will also be directly loaded in step 4._
 1. Run load-packages.R
 2. Run download-data.R (optionally)
+3. Run data-cleaning.R (optionally)
-3. Run final-data.R to load the data set that will be used for the project.
+4. Run final-data.R to load the data set that will be used for the project.
-4. In order to get to know the data set, please run the Data-exploration.Rmd file.
+5. In order to get to know the data set, please run the Data-exploration.Rmd file.

 ## About